Della Godfrey

-Della Godfrey was an Indian politician belonging to Telugu Desam Party.
-She was a nominated Anglo-Indian member of the Andhra Pradesh Legislative Assembly.
-She served there for two terms.
+Della Godfrey was an Indian politician from the Anglo-Indian community.
+She was a nominated Anglo-Indian member of the Andhra Pradesh Legislative Assembly from the Telugu Desam Party.
+She served for two terms.

 Biography

 Godfrey was born and raised up in Hyderabad.
 Her father Allen Godfrey was an engineer at the Royal Mint for the Nizam of Hyderabad and her mother Marjorie Godfrey was an educationalist, MP and MLA.
 She was a student of Rosary Convent High School and Koti Women's College.
 She worked as a manager of the Royal Dutch Airlines.
 She was a nominated member of Andhra Pradesh Legislative Assembly for two terms and served till 2004.
 She died on 23 April 2019.